jorzel/jorzel.github.io/_posts/2021-11-28-persistance-and-domain-model-separation-using-sqlalchemy-orm.md

             self.is_open = False
         else:
             raise BookedTableException(
-                f"{self} cannot be booked, becuase is not open now or is too small" )
+                f"{self} cannot be booked, because is not open now or is too small" )

 class Restaurant(Base):